RayKrause/Fintech-Project-3/README.md

 #### Key ROC Takeaway's
 Rate of change (ROC) refers to how quickly something changes over time.
 It is thus the acceleration or deceleration of changes (i.e., the rate) and not the magnitude of individual changes themselves.
 In finance, rate of change is used to understand price returns and identify momentum in trends.
 Moving averages are used by traders to understand the rates of change in asset prices by smoothing them out.
 The Price Rate of Change indicator is a technical tool that measures the percentage change in price between the current price and the price a certain number of periods ago.

+# Currency and Commodities

+The Currency and Commodities landing pages includes all of the information as above including the Technical Indicators for Bollinger Bands, Moving Average Convergence Divergence, Relative Strength Index, True Strength Index and Rate of Change.

 # Stocks